Haletran/Obsidian-documents/Cours/L2/TANDEM/📢 Oral Presentation .md

 serves as an extension of the team, augmenting the capabilities of experts to be more efficient.
 The AI does not replace human expertise, as human feedback is a necessary part of the AI relationship.
 So it's one of the examples of the growing relationship between AI and humans as a way of becoming more efficient and save much more lives.
 A good example of this is the project *Neuralink* made by Elon Musk.
 It's basically a chipset that will be surgically inserted into your brain so that he can analyze every brain cells and potentially save people with paralysis for example because it can make new neural connection to a bionic implant.
-That can also monitor our health.
+It can also monitor our health.

 AI can also be useful as a way to automate boring stuff as I said earlier, so for example in the harbours.
 In Rotterdam in the Netherlands, everything is autonomous.
 They are battery powered vehicules that are carrying and identifying containers then they will transport those containers from quayside to the container yard so that they can be deliver.
 They are still humans checking via cameras if everything is still working.